MagicGate

-MagicGate (MG) is a copy-protection technology introduced by Sony in 1999 as part of the Secure Digital Music Initiative (SDMI).
-It works by encrypting the content on the device and using MagicGate chips in both the storage device and the reader to enforce control over how files are copied.
+MagicGate (MG) was a copy-protection technology introduced by Sony in 1999 as part of the Secure Digital Music Initiative (SDMI).
+It worked by encrypting the content on the device and using MagicGate chips in both the storage device and the reader to enforce control over how files could be copied.

 MagicGate encryption was introduced with Sony's first digital audio players, with the related OpenMG technology being its software counterpart.
-Since then, the encryption has been rolled out to other Sony devices – it is used in the memory cards of the PlayStation 2 and, As of 2004, has been introduced into all of Sony's Memory Stick products.
-Some devices will only accept Memory Sticks which use MagicGate technology.
+Since then, the encryption has been rolled out to other Sony devices – it is used in the memory cards of the PlayStation 2 and, by 2004, was introduced into all of Sony's Memory Stick products.
+Some devices only accepted Memory Sticks which supported MagicGate.

 All Memory Stick Duo cards equipped with MagicGate can be identified by a notch located on the rear end of the card.

 Support

 Few (USB or PC Card) Memory Stick-compatible memory card readers support secure MagicGate.
 Although manufacturers list Memory Stick Pro/Pro Duo (MG) compatibility, where MG means MagicGate, they may not support the security portion of MagicGate.
 This becomes important when purchasing a card reader/writer for use with SonicStage and Sony CONNECT as even Sony itself does not fully support MagicGate on certain readers.
 Non-MagicGate memory card reader/writers do not show up in SonicStage, with the notable exception of Sony Ericsson phones.

-Current Sony devices that support MagicGate DRM as of summer 2007:
+Sony devices which supported MagicGate included: